mylesieong/code_library/gradle_lib.md

         - solution2 : upgrade android studio to 3.5 Canary kind of solve it

 * Upgrade support lib to androidX
 	* Merge manifest related problem (Manifest merger failed : Attribute application@appComponentFactory from [com.android.support:support-compat:?]
 AndroidManifest.xml is also present at [androidx.core:core:?]
 AndroidManifest.xml ...
-Suggestion: add 'tools:replace="android:appComponentFactory"' to element at AndroidManifest.xml to override.)/ solution: add "android.userAndroidX=true; android.enableJetifier=true" to gradle.properties
+Suggestion: add 'tools:replace="android:appComponentFactory"' to element at AndroidManifest.xml to override.)/ solution: add "android.useAndroidX=true; android.enableJetifier=true" to gradle.properties
 	* Above one, can use workaround (its suggestion and assign a random string)
 	* DexArchiveBuilderException: fail to process jetifier-butterknife-runtime.aar / solution: update sourceCompatibility to JDK1_8
 	* Butterknife generate class `R2` is using legacy support lib as import (only happend when using butterknife 9 or 10) / solution: add "android.userAndroidX=true; android.enableJetifier=true" to gradle.properties (check butterknife changelog.md)